Catalog Description

 - Projects

-- Example: Instructor will assess student on the quality of their performance of technical duties for a production according to the professional standards rubric.
+- Example: Instructor will assess student on the quality of their problem solving performance during their technical duties for a production according to the professional standards rubric.

 - Skill Demonstrations

-- Example: Instructor will assess student on the quality of their performance of technical duties for a production according to the professional standards rubric.
+- Example: Instructor will assess student on the quality of their ability to lead a crew of their peers in technical duties for a production according to the professional standards rubric.

 Repeatable